tonifrankola/docs-monitor/troubleshooting/offline-and-unauthorized-computer-states.md

 The easiest way to perform this is via the group policy.
 We will create either new policy or update existing and the change will propagate to clients.
 In this example we will create a new policy called __AllowRemoteRPC__.

 1. We will assume all the workstations are within the same organization unit, so let’s right click on the desired OU and then select __Create a GPO in this domain, and Link it here…__
-1. Name the policy somehow descriptive like AllowRemoteRPC-forWorkstations.
+2. Name the policy somehow descriptive, e.g. AllowRemoteRPC-forWorkstations.
-1. Right click on the newly created policy and click __Edit__.
+3. Right click on the newly created policy and click __Edit__.
-1. Group policy management editor will open – navigate to Computer Configuration > Preferences > Windows Settings > Registry.
+4. Group policy management editor will open – navigate to Computer Configuration > Preferences > Windows Settings > Registry.
-1. Now right click on the Registry > New > Registry Item.
+5. Now right click on the Registry > New > Registry Item.
-1. In the key path navigate to __SYSTEM\CurrentControlSet\Control\Terminal Server__ and set __Value data to decimal 1__.
+6. In the key path navigate to __SYSTEM\CurrentControlSet\Control\Terminal Server__ and set __Value data__ to __1__ and the __Base__ to __Decimal__.
-1. Confirm everything and that’s it, now SysKit is able to get the data from workstations as well.
+7. Confirm everything and that’s it, now SysKit Monitor is able to get the data from workstations as well.

-What you need to do now is to go back to the SysKit Monitor application and add extra workstations you want to monitor.
+What you need to do now is to go back to the SysKit Monitor and add extra workstations you want to monitor.

 See [Network Ports](#internal/troubleshooting/network-ports) article to learn more on how to configure firewall settings for data collection.